dgaur/manager-readme/README.md

 - **Quality**.
 A high quality bar is important to me personally.
 I expect us to take our internal quality and internal process seriously; and I prefer fixing issues over deferring or punting them.
-No broken windows.
+No [broken windows](https://www.artima.com/articles/dont-live-with-broken-windows).
 The hard problems can be fun to fix; but the little ankle-biters are just annoying and slow us down as a team.
-Let's fix those little issues once, not repeatedly.
+Let's fix those little issues once, not workaround them repeatedly.
 - **Ownership**.
 I expect us to own our own problems + solutions.
 If there's a bug in our code or one of our components, I expect us to fix it in a timely fashion.
 For this